Eastern garter snake: Distribution and habitat

-The eastern garter snake has a wide range across eastern North America and as far north as southern Ontario and Quebec to the Gulf of Mexico in the south, along the eastern shores of America to the Mississippi River.
+The eastern garter snake has the widest geographic range of any garter snake, extending from the Atlantic to the Pacific coasts and reaching farther north than any other snake species in the Western Hemisphere.
 Their distribution ranges all across America but tends not to be present in western deserts.
 In New England, the snake is described as the "most widespread and ubiquitous" serpent, from wilderness to urban environments and from sea level to high elevations.

 The eastern garter snake will live in a variety of environments, with a preference for grassy or shrubby fields, including abandoned farmland, outbuildings and trash dumps.
 In particular the snake likes to inhabit stone walls that separate the forest from fields.
 It is also found along moist habitats such as lakes, rivers, streams, swamps, bogs, ponds, drainage ditches, and quarries.
 Snakes are present in urban environments in habitats that include "city parks, cemeteries and suburban yards and gardens".
 Eastern garter snakes like to conceal themselves under logs, stones and other debris that allow them to bask in the sunlight and quickly seek refuge from predators.
 Eastern garter snakes have also been found to inhabit crayfish burrows during the hibernating season.
 Krulikowski notes that "old poultry farms with discarded sheet-metal incubation trays provide warm, moist hiding places."